 In fact, it is loading oversized, uncompressed images that gobbles up server space and slows a site down more than anything else.
 I generally size lead/featured images at 1200px wide, as this is full width for the blog area of my theme, and accommodates future design changes.
 If you are unsure what size you need for your site, 1000-1200px is a good general image width.

 - Create any extra images you might need for social media sharing.
 This is a great opportunity to create cool, blog-branded images specifically tailored for platforms like Pinterest or Instagram.
 Canva and PicMonkey have templates that make creating these really easy.

 - Facebook sharing images should be a minimum of 470px by 246px.
 If your post’s Featured Image will also be your Facebook share image, it is recommended to be 1200px by 628px.

 - Pinterest images should be in a 2:3 vertical aspect ratio, but the official size is 735px by 1102px.

 - Instagram Square Image: 1080px by 1080px; Vertical Image: 1080px by 1350px; Horizontal Image: 1080px by 566px.

-- Make sure the images within your post have filenames which contain the keyword phrase.
+- Make sure the images within your post have filenames which contain the keyword phrase or related phrases.
 (Do not upload images with filenames like

 IMG_0045.jpg.
 Change them to contain your keyword phrase or synonyms of that phrase, such as